 - Water Resistant Treatment: A treated down inside your jacket is preferable as is a DWR-treated shell.
 Though it should be noted that all the brands may have various names for “their” treatment of both insulation and fabrics.

 - Pockets: You will want to have pockets to keep your hands warm when tucked away.
-Zippers are always a plus for most people, along with making sure that the pockets are placed high enough on the jacket so that your backpack hip belt doesn’t block access.
+Having the choice of zippered pocket or zippered chest pocket is always a plus for most people, along with making sure that the pockets are placed high enough on the jacket so that your backpack hip belt doesn’t block access.

 - Hood: Optional, but a hood is nice as it prevents drafts from blowing down the back of your neck.